 But this parking garage has a level underneath it, and it was never built to hold this monstrosity.
 So, we had to do more engineering to figure out whether the garage was gonna support it.

-Lynne Warren: That’s amazing, and that evokes another famous artwork, the Cloud Gate, the Bean, the Anish Kapoor bean which was relocated to its current place.
+LW: That’s amazing, and that evokes another famous artwork, the Cloud Gate, "the Bean," the Anish Kapoor bean, which was relocated to its current place.
 It was originally supposed to be over on Monroe because it’s over a parking garage, and it wasn’t gonna be able to be supported where it was.
 That’s so fascinating.
 Are you worried about algae or moss still growing on the piece though?

-Christine Mehring: Can you say just a few words – because I think this is one really important piece of the history of all this is Jan van der Marck was a big fluxus fan.
-And it was really because of his fluxus interest and the fact that he even knew about these artists who really weren’t that well known at that point, that this came about.
-And the MCA is really important in terms of the history of fluxus.
+CM: Can you say just a few words – because I think this is one really important piece of the history of all this is Jan van der Marck was a big Fluxus fan.
+And it was really because of his Fluxus interest and the fact that he even knew about these artists who really weren’t that well known at that point, that this came about.
+And the MCA is really important in terms of the history of Fluxus.

-Lynne Warren: Yes, I mean the early years were mostly shows that Jan developed and helped – David Katz, who helped him curate them.
+LW: Yes, I mean the early years were mostly shows that Jan developed and helped – David Katzive, who helped him curate them.
 But most of the artists were contact that Jan had through being from Europe, and the very first show Wolf was in, it was a show called Pictures to be Read, Poetry to be Seen.
 And then he was also in the very famous Art by Telephone show, which was in 1969.

-So, that was just his habitat, our first director’s native habitat, was working with these type of very forward-looking artists and it got him into a bit of trouble because he did leave sort of abruptly [laughs] in the mid 1970s.
+So, that was just his habitat, our first director’s native habitat, was working with these type of very forward-looking artists and it got him into a bit of trouble because he did leave sort of abruptly in the mid-1970s.

 But those early years are now looked back on as prescient really, because the type of art that these artists were doing, which was highly experimental, bringing together different media and different types of disciplines.
 And being ephemeral, being performance-based or being very conceptual is really the way the art world has turned in recent decades.

 So, it’s quite a nice history I think we have.
-Fluxus just because of the way they were, it’s always a little hard to pin it right down, which is as it should be because these artists were a loose cooperative.
-It wasn’t like a group like the Harry Who or some other artist group where they really formed their own self-identity.
+Fluxus, just because of the way they were, it’s always a little hard to pin it right down, which is as it should be because these artists were a loose cooperative.
+It wasn’t like a group like the Hairy Who or some other artist group where they really formed their own self-identity.

 So, as I notice a Monarch fly by on its way south to Mexico, and it actually is going north for some reason right now –

-Audience member: Do you have a photograph of the original vehicle?
+Audience member 1: Do you have a photograph of the original vehicle?

-Audience member: And secondly, what about Rachel Whiteread and how it might have inspired her?
+Audience member 1: And secondly, what about Rachel Whiteread and how it might have inspired her?
 And I apologize if I missed your answers ‘cause I was a few minutes late.
 Thank you very much.

 And with respect to your other question, yes, we do have a photograph, actually a film, that, thanks to Mary Richardson here at the MCA, was restored that documents the making of Concrete Traffic.
 And that starts with this very Cadillac in the parking lot where the MCA purchased it for Vostell for the Happening.